 Ekati has its own airport that’s used year-round.
 That’s how employees get there.
 The runway is visible as a straight line just south of where the first open pits begin appearing.

 The company that runs the Ekati mine, Dominion Diamond Ekati Corporation, monitors the air, water, and wildlife in the area.
-They are already planning ahead for the eventual closure of the mine and land reclamation but expect to continue mining diamonds through 2019.
+They are already planning ahead for the eventual closure of the mine and land reclamation.